KS123456/FirstKit/README.md

 # FirstKit
-Latest release version: 1.2.1
+Latest release version: 1.3.0

-Latest beta version: 1.3.0BETA3
+Changelog for beta 1.3.0:
+- See bukkit-dev

 Changelog for beta 1.3.0 3:
 -Bugs, bugs and bugs fixed.